XML Elements

 XML elements define the layout of PDF reports.

-This article explains how to use XML elements.
+This article lists the XML elements.

 Remember the following conversions when building PDF reports: